 Could Geofoam save a community?
 We’ll report on more natural disasters and the use of Geofoam and geosynthetics in the near future.
 We are exploring more destruction on a massive scale, and the possibilities that using Geofoam and/or geosynthetics could have played a part in minimizing loss.
 It boils down (as it usually does) to the human interaction.
 We are living in the greatest technological age, and we are learning at an astronomic level about every conceivable topic.

 The more we all learn why things happen the way they do has so much to do with the human element.
-Our “superior” understanding of all things is sometime a bit embarrassing.
+Our “superior” understanding of all things is sometimes a bit embarrassing.
 And shameful.